shifathhossain/Global-Space-Exploration/README.md

-# Global Space Exploration Data Analysis & Predictive Modeling
+# Global Space Exploration Data Analysis

 This project analyzes global space exploration missions from 2000 to 2024, uncovering insights about mission types, budgets, success rates, and technological adoption.
 Additionally, it features a predictive model using Random Forest Regression to estimate mission success rates based on mission characteristics.